Kingdom of Heaven (soundtrack)

-Kingdom of Heaven is the soundtrack to 2005 Ridley Scott motion picture of the same name.
-The soundtrack was composed, co-orchestrated and conducted by Harry Gregson-Williams, and performed in large part by Gavyn Wright and the London Session Orchestra, and released by Sony Classical on April 26, 2005.
+Kingdom of Heaven is the soundtrack to the 2005 film directed by Ridley Scott.
+The soundtrack was composed, co-orchestrated and conducted by Harry Gregson-Williams, performed in large part by Gavyn Wright and the London Session Orchestra, and released by Sony Classical on April 26, 2005.
 It is a medley of choral hymns featuring Catherine Bott and Iestyn Davies, instrumentals and percussions, and full orchestral performances.